 Not all professions in the behavioral health field require a medical degree or even a master’s degree.
-If you want to help others heal from mental health conditions and addiction, but you do not want to spend long years earning an advanced degree, there are still plenty of other options.
+If you want to help others heal from mental health conditions and addiction but do not want to spend long years earning an advanced degree, there are still plenty of other options.
 Behavioral health technicians, also referred to as mental health technicians, serve a key role in treating mental health and addiction.
 You can qualify for this important position without spending six or more years in college.

 What Does a Behavioral Health Technician Do?

 The job of a behavioral health technician (BHT) is essential.
 You are the staff member that a person seeking treatment will interact with the most.
 Your position is the most hands-on of any job in a mental health and addiction treatment facility.

 As a behavioral health technician, or mental health technician, your job may include:

 - Serving as a listening ear for patients

 - Providing caring, non-judgmental support to patients

 - Assisting patients with daily activities